 Visually inspect the blower wheel for accumulations of dirt or lint.
 Clean the compartment and the blower wheel.
 If accumulation is excessive on blower wheel, or does not easily remove, it will be necessary to remove the blower assembly.

-Oil the blower motor, if applicable, by adding 1/2 teaspoonful (1cc) of SAE 10W30 to each motor bearing.
-The blower motor should be oiled after five years of operation and every five years thereafter.
+Oil blower motor by adding 1/2 teaspoonful (1cc) of SAE 10W30 to each motor bearing.
+The blower motor should be oiled after five years of operation and every five years after.